corgibytes/freshli-cli/CONTRIBUTING.md

 **Embrace the use of the `var` and `new()`**

 C# is a language with a strict type system.
-The compilier and the runtime both enforce type checking.
+The compiler and the runtime both enforce type checking.
 Older versions of the C# language required specifying these types in many different locations, even when the compiler already had enough information to determine the correct type that could be used.

 The `var` keyword was introduced to allow programmers to omit the when declaring a variable.
 This keyword is only permitted by the compiler when it has enough information to figure out the variable's type.

-Similary, the `new()` keyword function call was included in the C# language to allow programmers to omit a type's name when invoking its constructor.
+Similarly, the `new()` keyword function call was included in the C# language to allow programmers to omit a type's name when invoking its constructor.
 Again, this syntax is only permitted when the compiler is able to determine the correct constructor to use.

 On this project, we are embracing these additions to the C# language by using them everywhere that is permitted.